superfly/docs/elixir/the-basics/troubleshooting.html.md

 - `mix.exs`

-## Not Enough Connections
+## _Not Enough Connections_

-A common failure mode is the application exhuasting the number of free connections, your default `fly.toml` has the following settings:
+A common failure mode is the application exhausting the number of free connections, your default `fly.toml` has the following settings:
 ```toml
   [services.concurrency]
     hard_limit = 50